oss-slu/oss.slu.github.io/docs/project_droneworld/about.md

 ## Get Involved

-Contribution and participation overview, with a [contributor's guide.](https://github.com/oss-slu/DroneWorld/wiki/Contributing-Guide)
+To get involved and contribute to this project, please check out our [contribution guide.](https://github.com/oss-slu/DroneWorld/wiki/Contributing-Guide)